Practice for next concert

 If you are able to play these there is a set of Midi files available on John Hooper’s site:

 Midi files can be really useful for learning your part, but you can’t just play them in a browser.
 You need to download them and play them in a suitable application.
-There is more information on Midi files and. how to play them on the choir website here:
+There is more information on Midi files, and how to play them on the choir website.

 Slowing down practice tracks